How to Treat the Soil for Snail Farming [video]

 How to treat soil with organic pesticide for snail farming

-• Spread a large sack or nylon on the ground and then pour the loam soil on it.
+- Spread a large sack of nylon on the ground and then pour the loam soil on it.

-• If you have another large sack or nylon, use it to cover the soil for at least 5 – 8 hours before introducing it into the pen.
+- If you have another large sack of nylon, use it to cover the soil for at least 5 – 8 hours before introducing it into the pen.
 If you can’t cover it, it’s okay to still leave it open.

-• Allow the soil to stay in the pen for at least 24 hours before stocking with snails.
+- Allow the soil to stay in the pen for at least 24 hours before stocking it with snails.
 Spray some water to wet the soil before stocking.

 2. Soil treatment for snail farming by heating